Esri/cityengine_for_rhino/README.md

 1. Checkout this Git repository.
 1. Open the Visual Studio solution.
 1. Ensure the configuration is set to `Release` and `x64` (the only supported configuration).
 1. Build the solution.
-The result is stored in the `build` directory, foremost `PumaRhino.rhp` and `PumaGrasshopper.gha`.
+The result is stored in the `build` directory, foremost `CityEngineRhino.rhp` and `CityEngineGrasshopper.gha`.

 ### Installing locally built plugins

 After having built the plugins, they have to be installed in Rhino and Grasshopper respectively.

 1. Start Rhino.
 In the menu bar, go to _Tools -> Options -> Rhino Options -> Plug-ins_.
-1. Click on `install` and select the `PumaRhino.rhp` file located in `path-to-solution/build`.
+1. Click on `install` and select the `CityEngineRhino.rhp` file located in `path-to-solution/build`.
 1. To install the Grasshopper plugin, run the command `GrasshopperDeveloperSettings` in Rhino.
-1. In the window that opens, add the folder `path-to-solution/build` containing `PumaGrasshopper.gha`.
+1. In the window that opens, add the folder `path-to-solution/build` containing `CityEngineGrasshopper.gha`.
 Make sure the `Memory load .gha assemblies...` box is unticked.
 1. Confirm, then restart Rhino and Grasshopper.

 ### Create installation packages (rhi, yak)